-How to get a great workout without equipment or a gym membership.
+How to get a great workout with no equipment or gym membership.

 There are many excuses that we use not to go to the gym.
 “It’s too far,” “it’s too expensive,” “I have no dumbbells,” “I’m too shy to work out in front of everyone.”
 The list just goes on and on, but that all stops now.
 Here is a list of some great exercises that you can do without equipment and on your own to help strengthen and tone your body.
 Repeat each exercise five times and in about 15 min you will have successfully completed your fitness quota for the day.

 Exercise 1.
 Walking Lunges: You can do walking lunges the length of your block, hallway or however far your body will take you.
 Do at least 15-25 reps and repeat 3-5 times!
 Want more?
 Hold water bottles in each hand or cans of vegetables for extra weight.
 If you really want to get crazy, hold milk jugs!

 Exercise 2.
 Box Jumps: Box jumps can be done on any sturdy surface that is higher than your knees, such as a tall curb or bench outside your house or apartment.
 Alternate which leg you lead with and repeat 8 times on each leg.
 Repeat this exercise 3-5 times.

 Exercise 3.
 Push-ups/Tricep Dips: This next exercise is two in one because they can easily be alternated and work both front and backsides of the upper body.
 Again, if you have a high bench or curb around your area, use that to do push-ups and then tricep dips.
 If not you can easily use a counter top or chair for these specific exercises.
 These pictures are just examples of items you can use to attempt the exercise.
 Use whatever you have available.
 Do 8-10 reps and repeat 3-5 times.